 (b) To illustrate the distribution of TSSs within each group, we normalized the signal strength by dividing it with the total signal strength observed for all samples in the same hour post-infection group (and the CAGE-Seq).
 This approach allows for a comparative analysis of TSS distribution relative to the group's overall viral read count.

 Figure 2.
-Kinetics of Transcription End Sites of EHV-1 Detected by dcDNA-Seq and Validated by dRNA-Seq.
+Kinetics of transcription end sites of EHV-1 detected by dcDNA-Seq and validated by dRNA-Seq.

 The time-course study covered 8 intervals, from 1 to 24 hours.
 The TESs were detected using oligo(dT) priming-based dcDNA sequencing, which subsequently were confirmed with dRNA-Seq.
 We counted the reads initiating from each nucleotide position with their 3' ends, focusing only on those with clear directional cues identified by the presence of 5' or 3' adapters.
 Data from all three dcDNA-Seq replicates were merged.